1989 Girabola

 The 1989 Girabola was the 11th season of top-tier football competition in Angola.
 Atlético Petróleos de Luanda were the defending champions.

 The league comprised 14 teams, none of which were relegated.

 Petro de Luanda were crowned champions, winning their 6th title, and fourth in a row, while there were no relegations.

-André of Desportivo da Cuca finished as the top scorer with 18 goals.
+André Miguel Ernesto of Desportivo da Cuca finished as the top scorer with 18 goals.

+Vieira Dias of Primeiro de Agosto set an all-time championship's record of most goals scored in a single match by one player, by scoring six goals in D'Agosto's 7-0 home win over Sassamba.